-All samples of asphalt binder, aggregate, and tack coat material, shall be identified, secured, and promptly delivered to the appropriate laboratory, as designated by the Engineer.
+All samples of asphalt binder and tack coat material, shall be identified and promptly delivered to the appropriate laboratory, as designated by the Engineer.

-Paired Ssamples of loose HMA mixture shall be taken in accordance with Materials I.M.
-322, each box of the pair weighing at least 60 30 pounds (28 14 kg), and shall be transported to the test facility in a way to retain heat to facilitate sample splitting procedures.
-The Contractor's quality control tests for mixture properties shall be conducted on representative portions of the mix, split from the quality control sample of each sublot-the larger sample of mix.
+Samples of loose HMA mixture shall be taken in accordance with Materials I.M.
+322, weigh at least 60 pounds (28 kg), and shall be transported to the test facility in a way to retain heat to facilitate sample splitting procedures.
+The tests for mixture properties shall be conducted on representative portions of the mix, split from the larger sample of mix.
 After splitting of the sample is completed in the Contractor's QM-A laboratory, the remainder of the sample, approximately 30 pounds (15 kg), shall be retained for laboratory testing by the laboratory designated by the Contracting Authority.

-Samples shall be split for specimen preparation in accordance with Materials I.M.
+Samples shall be split in accordance with Materials I.M.
 357.

 All test results and calculations shall be recorded and documented on data sheets approved by the Contracting Authority.
-Specific test results shall be recorded on a daily summary sheet approved the Daily Plant Report provided by the Contracting Authority.
-The Daily Plant Report Quality Control Summary Sheet shall also include a description of quality control actions taken (adjustment of cold feed percentages, changes in JMF, etc.).
-The Contractor shall FAX, or deliver by other method approved by the Engineer, the Daily Plant Report daily quality control summary sheet to the Engineer and designated laboratory daily.
+Specific test results shall be recorded on a daily summary sheet approved by the Contracting Authority.
+The Daily Quality Control Summary Sheet shall also include a description of quality control actions taken (adjustment of cold feed percentages, changes in JMF, etc.).
+The Contractor shall FAX, or by other method approved by the Engineer, the daily quality control summary sheet to the Engineer and designated laboratory daily.
 A copy of the electronic file containing project information generated during the progress of the work shall be furnished to the Engineer at project completion.